Johor Sultanate

-The Johor Sultanate (Kesultanan Johor or کسلطانن جوهر; also called the Sultanate of Johor, Johor-Pahang-Riau-Lingga, or the Johor Empire) was founded by Malaccan Sultan Mahmud Shah's son, Sultan Alauddin Riayat Shah II in 1528.
-Johor was part of the Malaccan Sultanate before the Portuguese conquered Malacca's capital in 1511.
-At its height, the sultanate controlled modern-day Johor, Pahang, Terengganu, and territories stretching from the river Klang to the Linggi and Tanjung Tuan, Muar, Batu Pahat, Singapore, Pulau Tinggi and other islands off the east coast of the Malay peninsula, the Karimun islands, the islands of Bintan, Bulang, Lingga and Bunguran, and Bengkalis, Kampar and Siak in Sumatra.
+The Johor Sultanate (Kesultanan Johor or کسلطانن جوهر; also called the Sultanate of Johor, Johor-Pahang-Riau-Lingga, or the Johor Empire) was founded by Sultan of Malacca Mahmud Shah's son, Alauddin Riayat Shah II in 1528.

+Prior to being a sultanate of its own right, Johor had been part of the Malaccan Sultanate before the Portuguese captured its capital in 1511.
+At its height, the sultanate controlled territory in what is now modern-day Johor, Pahang, Terengganu, territories stretching from the rivers of Klang to the Linggi and Tanjung Tuan, situated respectively in Selangor, Negeri Sembilan and Malacca (as an exclave), Singapore, Pulau Tinggi and other islands off the east coast of the Malay Peninsula, the Karimun Islands, the islands of Bintan, Bulang, Lingga and Bunguran, and Bengkalis, Kampar and Siak in Sumatra.

 During the colonial era, the mainland part was administered by the British, and the insular part by the Dutch, thus breaking up the sultanate into Johor and Riau.

-In 1946, the British section became part of the Malayan Union.
-Two years later, it joined the Federation of Malaya and subsequently, the Federation of Malaysia in 1963.
-In 1949, the Dutch section became part of Indonesia.
+History

 Fall of Malacca and the rise of Johor

 In 1511, Malacca fell to the Portuguese and Sultan Mahmud Shah was forced to flee Malacca.
 The sultan made several attempts to retake the capital but his efforts were fruitless.
 The Portuguese retaliated and forced the sultan to flee to Pahang.
 Later, the sultan sailed to Bintan and established a new capital there.
 With a base established, the sultan rallied the disarrayed Malay forces and organised several attacks and blockades against the Portuguese position.

-Based at Pekan Tua, Sungai Telur, Johor, the Johor Sultanate was founded by Raja Ali Ibni Sultan Mahmud Melaka, known as Sultan Alauddin Riayat Shah II (1528–1564), in 1528.
-Although Sultan Alauddin Riayat Shah and his successor had to contend with attacks by the Portuguese in Malacca and by the Acehnese in Sumatra, they managed to maintain their hold on the Johor Sultanate.

-Frequent raids on Malacca caused the Portuguese severe hardship and it helped to convince the Portuguese to destroy the exiled sultan's forces.
-A number of attempts were made to suppress the Malay but it was not until 1526 that the Portuguese finally razed Bintan to the ground.
+Frequent raids on Malacca caused the Portuguese severe hardship which helped to convince the Portuguese to destroy the exiled sultan's forces.
+A number of attempts were made to suppress the Malay but it was not until 1526 that the Portuguese razed Bintan to the ground.
 The sultan then retreated to Kampar in Sumatra and died two years later.
-He left behind two sons named Muzaffar Shah and Alauddin Riayat Shah II.
+He left behind two sons, Muzaffar Shah and Alauddin Riayat Shah II.

-Muzaffar Shah continued on to establish Perak while Alauddin Riayat Shah became the first sultan of Johor.
+The Johor Sultanate was founded in 1528 by Sultan Alauddin Riayat Shah II (1528–1564) and was based at Pekan Tua.
+Muzaffar Shah went on to establish Perak.
+Although Alauddin Riayat Shah II and his successor had to contend with attacks by the Portuguese in Malacca and by the Acehnese in Sumatra, they managed to maintain their hold on the Johor Sultanate.